Teenage parties: the basics

 Ground rules for going to teenage parties

-If your child breaks any of the rules you’ve agreed on about the party, you can follow up with a consequence.
-Consequences work best if they’re meaningful and you agree on them beforehand.
+If your child breaks any of the rules you’ve agreed on before the party, you can follow up with a consequence.
+Consequences work best if they’re meaningful and you both agree on them beforehand.
 For example, ‘The deal is that you’ll be home by midnight.
 If you’re not, you won’t be able to have friends over for a week’.

 You can read more about using consequences in our article on discipline strategies for teenagers.